 Your value proposition is your company's primary unique identifier.
-The best value proposition examples highlight those one or two key differences that separates you from all other competitors.
+The most effective value propositions highlight those one or two key differences that separates you from all other competitors.
 Effective value propositions are what clearly distinguish your business from competitors, while highlighting why working with your company is the wise decision.

 Defining your value proposition is essential for any business.
 If you know what separates you from the rest, that will be much easier to sell.
 Your value proposition is your key advantage, and it is what makes you and your company unique.
 So even if you are operating in the most saturated industry in the world, that value proposition is going to make you special, and make all other competitors irrelevant.

 There are two sides that need to understand about the best value propositions: you, and your potential customers.

 First, it is of critical importance for you to know what is your value proposition.
 If you don't, you can't expect your ideal buyer personas to choose your products or your company in general.
 Therefore, the first step is figuring out what it is, if you haven't done already.